rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: An idea kicked around is possibility of static initializer in a class body, at class definition time.
 The logic of putting a real data property on the prototype is so rare...that it doesn't deserve having syntax.

 DE: At a high level I like the goals about orthogonality.
-Aside from tehat big developer intuition thing, I'm not sure about adding "own mehtods".
+Aside from that big developer intuition thing, I'm not sure about adding "own methods".
 It seems a potential source of confusion and is redundant with property initializers.
-They coudl end up being confusing.
+They could end up being confusing.
 The big use case I've heard about is people wanting bound methods, which this proposal doesn't provide.

 DE: There's also an example of having an "own private" method.
-Maybe this would be in conjunction with lexially scoped method in class bodies.
-I'm cocenred if the first private method thing that we add is "own", it woudl catch on and be hard to optimize.
-Might we consider excluding that case.
+Maybe this would be in conjunction with lexically scoped methods in class bodies.
+I'm concerned if the first private method thing that we add is "own", it would catch on and be hard to optimize.
+Might we consider excluding that case?

-MM: If we decided to prohibit those cases, that woudl still be consistent with this approahc, it woudl just knock more members out of the cross-product.
-I woudl consider that to be negotiable.
-I also want to say that at eveyr moment ther eis something concrete being proposed.
+MM: If we decided to prohibit those cases, that would still be consistent with this approach, it would just knock more members out of the cross-product.
+I would consider that to be negotiable.
+I also want to say that at every moment there is something concrete being proposed.
 Thus, the concrete proposal is that methods stay in the cross product but constructors are not included in the cross product.

 AWB: An important thing about the matrix here is understanding the orthogonality.
 The more holes knocked into it, the harder it is to get the concept.
 Private methods...the utility is low but we left it in proposal to fill in matrix as much as possible.
 Was hoping we'd have something like lexically-scoped ...?

 WH: Lexical scoped function.... could you clarify what you mean?

 AWB: Since classes now have lexical scopes.
-There's not reason you couldn't have function declarations inside of their lexical scope.
+There's no reason you couldn't have function declarations inside of their lexical scope.

 WH: No reason, other than that the syntax is already taken.

 MM: The reason I'm resisting knocking out methods is exactly what Allen says.
-Once you have an orthagonal frameowrk.
+Once you have an orthogonal frameowrk.
 Once you knock it out, everything has a ....

 DT: It's useful like Dan where he's mentioning these things, let's not chase down resolving particular ones.
 With respect to going to stage 1, these don't have to be decided now.
 Want to be sure we don't deep dive.

 DE: I'm not sure what to do as the champion as the private state proposal if we decide go ahead with this.

-DE: There was a subproblem:  it coud lbe confusing if ou have a property declaration goes onto the instance and a method declaration goes on the prototype.
+DE: There was a subproblem:  it could be confusing if you have a property declaration goes onto the instance and a method declaration goes on the prototype.
 We could solve just that subproblem without introducing this entire matrix by adding the "own" keyword.
 We could do that along the way to adding private methods.
 The thing that's good about having public/private support explicitly rather than using lexical methods is that you don't have to change call sites (e.g., by passing "this") in order to change visibility.

 YK: There's a general point I want to make about if this is even an ok proposal is this an OK time for that?

 Multiple: No.

 MM: This proposal cross-cuts a lot of existing proposals and the whole process architecture does not accomodate that.
 I think that's a bug.
-We all know as language designers is that we need to be raising cross-cutting concerns and have a way of dealing with issues that cross-cut.
+We all know as language designers that we need to be raising cross-cutting concerns and have a way of dealing with issues that cross-cut.
 I'm going to leave those procedural issues to AWB.

 DE: Alan has raised this before but the cross-cutting discussions have been happening the whole time among the champions of decorators and public state and private state.

-MM: Ther's been discusion of cross cutting concerns, but there hasn't been a proposal on the table whose effect is to have cross cutting impact on proposla that are e.g., farther ahead of them.
+MM: There's been discusion of cross-cutting concerns, but there hasn't been a proposal on the table whose effect is to have cross-cutting impact on proposals that are e.g., farther ahead of them.

-AK: Let me resttate from Dan's perspective.
-The fact that this comes as a seprate proposal instead of part of what's being done from those other proposals which seems like a change in process from what's already been happening with the other proposals.
+AK: Let me restate from Dan's perspective.
+The fact that this comes as a separate proposal instead of part of what's being done from those other proposals, which seems like a change in process from what's already been happening with the other proposals.

 MM: There are multiple proposals that this effects.
 We could merge with them, but it's more than just private, it's also the public proposal as well.
 Decorators, etc.

 DE: I can write up a doc for the next meeting about the state that we are at for the cross-cutting considerations.

-AWB: What we are asking for as this being stage 1 is really figuring out how this integrates with the othe proposals.
-We actually considered just filing this as issues, but it woud lget lost at the issue level for those proposals for something that is an overriding thing.
-Tha'ts hwy we did it in this form.
+AWB: What we are asking for as this being stage 1 is really figuring out how this integrates with the other proposals.
+We actually considered just filing this as issues, but it would get lost at the issue level for those proposals for something that is an overriding thing.
+That's why we did it in this form.

-BT: I think on the recent topic of process, it seems strange to me that stage 1 means we are giving onsensus to change stage 3 proposals.
+BT: I think on the recent topic of process, it seems strange to me that stage 1 means we are giving consensus to change stage 3 proposals.

 MM: I agree that's what stage 1 means.
-We could porpose this as an amendment to the private state proposal, ut it seemed to deserve due process.
+We could propose this as an amendment to the private state proposal, but it seemed to deserve due process.

 BT: Right, I brought this up to suggest that stage 1 is not a high bar.